 Figure B4-1.
-Percentage of individuals, aged 15 and over, engaging in selected arts activities on a typical day: 2009-10, 2017-19, and 2020-22
+Percentage of individuals, aged 15 and over, engaging in selected arts activities on a typical day: 2009-11, 2017-19, and 2022-23

 NOTE: Excludes travel time to reach activity location.
 This figure uses three-year averages for estimates of time engaging in the selected arts-related activities.
 The three-year averages produce more stable estimates than annual estimates because they rely on the combined samples from three different years.
-The ATUS data collection was suspended from March 19, 2020 to May 11, 2020 due to the COVID-19 pandemic.
-As a result, ATUS 2020 data are not representative of the full year because they were collected for only ten months and do not contain information on how people spent their time during the period when data were not collected.
-For more information, see https://www.bls.gov/tus/atususersguide.pdf.
+For the final years of available data, a two-year average is used.

-SOURCE: U.S. Department of Labor, Bureau of Labor Statistics, American Time Use Survey (ATUS), 2009-11, 2017-19, and 2020-22.
+SOURCE: U.S. Department of Labor, Bureau of Labor Statistics, American Time Use Survey (ATUS), 2009-11, 2017-19, and 2022-23.